haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

         }
     });

-Above code you can see that how the use of callbacks comes in, and how we set the signature of the callback to propagate the error back to the caller.
+In the above code you can see that, how the use of callback comes in, and how we set the signature of the callback to propagate the error and result back to the caller.
 The redis db call is IO involved, so it will be scheduled asynchronously, that's the reason we are attaching the `callback` with its arguments.
-The things go out of our control if we have more nested redis calls.
-That's where our code go crazy and we call it as callback hell and all.
+If we have complex logic around this then the callback nested nature will go further and looks messy.
+Generally this is called as callback-hell.

+How to avoid callback hell is, sticking to the standard callback structure, even though this also have nested callbacks, So think non-standard callback signature increases the complications.

-Sticking to the standard callback structure, still it's cluttered with nested callbacks.
-But clarity of how the code execution happening is very clear, and I feel keeping verbosity is fine to avoid readability issue and better maintenance.
-Other normal coding standards like keeping the reusable components separate as much as possible so that we won't repeat ourself in different part of our codebase.
+With standard signature the clarity of how the code execution happens is very clear, and I feel keeping verbosity is fine to avoid readability issue and better maintenance.
+Other normal coding standards will reduce the callback-hell further, like keeping the reusable components separate (modularization) as much as possible so that we won't repeat ourself in different part of our codebase.

 You can make use of the Database API options like `pipeline`, `multi key`